-This inagural workshop focusing on intersectionality as a foundation of software engineering, both in education and in practice, will be held in Trondheim, Norway on June 25th as a part of the 2025 Foundations of Software Engineering conference.
+This inagural workshop focusing on intersectionality and software engineering, both in education and in practice, will be held in Trondheim, Norway on June 27th as a part of the 2025 Foundations of Software Engineering conference.

 All of the program committee members are part of the COST Action CA19122 EUGAIN.